HTML details is awesome

 Avoid interactive content in summary

-Interactive content in summary is an open question on the spec.
-I also would question the need for that.
-I would not place, say, a button inside a button, and in the same spirit I would not nest something interactive inside summary.
+, and in the same spirit I would not nest something interactive inside summary.
 Your mileage may vary, and it might be a chance to rework the widget, if you have this use case.

 The details element is a great part of HTML.
 It offers a lot of commonplace functionality without relying on JS.
 This is important when it comes to resilience.
 Between requests failing, or a heavy load on the browser (such as when hydrating server-rendered markup), being able to collapse sections without relying on main scripts is valuable.

 There are even more interesting uses of details by Github, such as modals and menus.
 It has a couple styling hooks of its own, and even some UX questions to explore.
-The polyfill is well-encompasing, and the accessibility story pretty solid.
+The polyfill is well-encompassing, and the accessibility story pretty solid.

 Have you tried using the details element in your projects?
 How did you find it?
 Let me know!